Design Thinking in creating a business concept

-3. Creation of innovative business ideas with problem-solution fit (e.g. user-centric innovation using the Value Proposition Canvas and Design Thinking approach).
+4. Creation of innovative business ideas with problem-solution fit (e.g. user-centric innovation using the Value Proposition Canvas and Design Thinking approach)

-For a detailed description of the course, please refer to the course study guide below (it will open in a new tab).
+For a detailed description of the course, please refer to the course study guide below.

 Timetable:

-Online consultations once a week.
-Dates will be given during the kick-off meeting with students (online-live session): 15 October, 2024, at 17:00 (CEST).
+Dates will be given during the kick-off meeting with students – October 28, 2025 at 5pm (CET).

-• EUNICE student: enrolled as a bachelor’s or master’s degree student in one of the universities of EUNICE European University consortium (check the partner universities here).
+• EUNICE bachelor’s and master’s degree student: enrolled as a student (master’s) in one of the universities of EUNICE European University consortium (check the partner universities here).

 Study Level: Bachelor, Master